Last Updated on November 30, 2021 by Grow with Bovees

 The ergonomics on this model are simply great too, the grip feels comfortable, and the weight is shifted just perfectly through the tool.

 Another massive plus to this unit is the low power setting, unlike lots of its competitors, the low power setting on the DeWalt is still extremely effective.
-This means you can save battery life, without the tool losing its cutting ability.
+This means you can save on the life of the battery, without the tool losing its cutting ability.

 Light weeds and grass will never require you to move out of the low setting, so the battery loses less power.

-On the low setting, you can often get up to 1 hour of use out of one fully charged battery, which places this unit at the top when it comes to battery life.
+On the low setting, you can often get up to 1 hour of use out of one fully charged battery, which places this unit at the top when it comes to the life of the battery.

 If you already have DeWalt batteries, you will be able to buy just the bare unit at a great price too.